2026 industry reference

 Patient visits per FTE dentist per year

 Roughly 12 patient encounters per working day per dentist.
-The throughput number that any tech vendor pitching efficiency gains needs to anchor their ROI math.
+The throughput figure any tech vendor pitching efficiency gains needs to anchor their ROI math.

 Source: ADA Health Policy Institute utilization tracking, 2024.